AdobeDocs/analytics-platform.en/help/analysis-workspace/visualizations/histogram.md

 >[!CONTEXTUALHELP]
 >id="cja_workspace_histogram_button"
 >title="Histogram"
->abstract="Creates a histogram visualization to represent the distribution of numerical data in groups of ranges."
+>abstract="Create a histogram visualization to represent the distribution of numerical data in groups of ranges."

 <!-- markdownlint-enable MD034 -->